-Nests and breeds in colonies with other herons.
+These herons nests and breeds in colonies.
 The Bay’s largest breeding colony is on Fishermans Island at the mouth of the Bay.
 Other colonies are located near Baltimore Harbor, Mobjack Bay in Virginia, and on islands near Tangier and Pocomoke sounds.
 Breeding may begin as early as February; new breeders continue to arrive at the colonies through the end of April.
 Males perform several breeding displays to attract a mate.